-This scholarship provides an opportunity to develop and apply novel methods for the analysis of health data to explore the interaction between physical and mental health.
+This scholarship provides an opportunity to learn about and apply modern approaches to the analysis of health data – with a focus on exploring the interaction between physical and mental health.

 Data captured routinely when providing healthcare have the potential to drive understanding and improve treatment decision making by facilitating analysis of a potentially wide range of conditions, for large and diverse patient populations, over significant time periods.
 Accessing such data requires an appropriate legal and ethical basis, and robust analytical methods that jointly consider clinical, statistical and technical dimensions are needed.
 With all these requirements in place, such data can be used to study populations, interventions and outcomes where conventional methods of research data collection may not be practicable or would introduce significant biases.

 Increasing numbers of adults are living with multiple health conditions that span their physical and mental health.
 Individual conditions are subject to improvement and deterioration over time, and may influence (and be influenced by) other co-occurring conditions.
 For example, deterioration in a mental health condition may lead to deterioration in a chronic physical condition due to a reduction in physical exercise, which ultimately leads to an increase in frailty.
 Understanding how physical and mental health conditions progress over time and influence one another is an important factor in determining effective and efficient patient care.

 You should hold a first degree equivalent to at least a UK upper second class honours degree in a relevant subject.
 This project would suit someone with a background in psychology or sociology with an interest in health, or in a clinically-related discipline.You will do not need to have programming/scripting skills but you will have an interest in learning and applying current approaches to using data for health research.
 You will also have excellent communication skills and the ability to work effectively with colleagues from a variety of disciplines.

 The Faculty minimum requirements for candidates whose first language is not English are: